CommandersAct/Platform-Documentation/developers/commanders-tag-gateway.md

 A gateway setup improves **data collection quality and completeness** across your marketing stack.

-* Vendor scripts are served from your own domain, which reduces the likelihood of being blocked by adblockers.
+* Vendor scripts are served from your own domain, which redauces the likelihood of being blocked by adblockers.
 * Browser restrictions (such as Safari’s ITP) often limit or block third-party cookies and some 1st party javascript cookies, but with a first-party server-side setup, measurement remains more reliable.
 * This ensures **more accurate tracking**, providing partners with higher-quality signals for measurement, attribution, and optimization.